 Are You Scared?

-Without delving into the statistics, on the surface it’s pretty obvious why brands would be afraid of Facebook: it’s a mammoth network, and if you rub one customer the wrong way, you are potentially ticking off hundreds (or thousands) more with just a few keystrokes.
+Without delving into the statistics, it’s pretty apparent why brands would be afraid of Facebook: it’s a mammoth network, and if you rub one customer the wrong way, you are potentially ticking off hundreds (or thousands) more with just a few keystrokes.
 Also, any misrepresentations can be quickly screenshot and shared virally, whereas interactions via phone or in-person became a “He said, she said” game.
-The domino effect can be scary, to say the least.
+The domino effect can be scary.

 However, the fear of the unknown shouldn’t deter your brand from the network altogether.
-According to the study, brands that are devoted online – who respond to at least 65 percent of the queries posted by fans – received far more interactions than those who chose to stay silent.
-More interactions mean showing up on more news feeds (free social advertising you DON’T have to pay for!), more shares, more eyeballs on your awesome customer service, and a better online reputation.
+According to the study, brands that are devoted online – who respond to at least 65 percent of fan queries – received far more interactions than those who chose to stay silent.
+More interactions mean showing up on more news feeds (free social advertising you DON’T have to pay for!), more shares, more eyeballs on your excellent customer service, and a better online reputation.
 Being responsive and providing good customer service has a domino effect, too!

 Now, How Do We Facebook?

 - Respond!
 The worst thing you can do as a brand is to ignore a Facebook post.
-If it’s a tough question or a situation best handled offline, reply to the poster and request a direct message or email address so you can handle it one-on-one.
-If it’s an irate customer who just wants to belittle your brand, apologize and try to make a peace offering.
-Other consumers can identify the difference between the angry and the unreasonable – just make sure you show you’re making an effort.
-If it’s a positive comment, you should AT LEAST ‘like’ it to show your appreciation!
+If it’s a tricky question or a situation best handled offline, reply to the poster and request a direct message or email address so you can handle it one-on-one.
+If an irate customer wants to belittle your brand, apologize and try to make a peace offering.
+Other consumers can identify the difference between the angry and the unreasonable – just ensure you show you’re making an effort.
+If it’s a positive comment, you should AT LEAST ‘like’ it to show appreciation!

 - Respond fast!
 Equally as important as responding is responding quickly.
-You don’t want your fans waiting and fuming – think of it in the same mindset as sitting on hold with your contact center for hours on end.
-Even if you don’t have a detailed answer or solution at the moment, you can still respond with a simple acknowledgment and give fans a timeframe or ask if you can follow-up offline.
-The key here is to monitor your social media to make sure you don’t miss anything – whether it’s a community email address that receives all page updates or a tool like HootSuite, you need to stay on top of it!
+You don’t want your fans waiting and fuming – think of it in the same mindset as sitting on hold with your contact center for hours.
+Even if you don’t have a detailed answer or solution, you can still respond with a simple acknowledgment, give fans a timeframe, or ask if you can follow up offline.
+The key here is to monitor your social media to ensure you don’t miss anything – whether it’s a community email address that receives all page updates or a tool like HootSuite, you need to stay on top!